open-telemetry/opentelemetry.io/content/en/docs/faas/lambda-collector.md

 linkTitle: Lambda Collector Config
 weight: 11
-description: Add and configure the Collector Lambda layer to your Lambda
-spelling: cSpell:ignore ADOT regionalized confmap loglevel awsxray configmap
+description: Add and configure the Collector Lambda layer to your Lambda cSpell:ignore: ADOT awsxray configmap confmap loglevel regionalized
 ---

 The OpenTelemetry community offers the Collector in a separate Lambda layer from